eliminmax/tiny-clear-elf/armhf/README.md

 PATH="/usr/arm-linux-gnueabihf/bin:$PATH"

 # assemble
-as -mthumb -march=armv7-a -o clear.o clear.S
+as -mthumb -march=armv7-a -o clear.o clear.S -no-pad-sections
 # -mthumb instructs it to use Thumb instead of ARM instructions
 # -march=armv7-a ensures that the instructions are valid on all Debian armhf systems